Overview of the Interfaith Build for Unity

 In a time of division, uncertainty and fear, Pikes Peak Habitat for Humanity is working together with our community to build homes, unity, and hope.
 While El Paso County is home to diverse political opinions and theological beliefs, we can all agree that everyone deserves a safe and decent place to call home.

 In 2021, Pikes Peak Habitat started bringing together congregations, groups, and communities from a variety of faith traditions, spiritual practices, and beliefs who worked side by side to build affordable homes for families in El Paso County.
-In March 2022, Pikes Peak Habitat and our valued partners celebrated the completion of the first Interfaith Build for Unity (IBU) home.
-The second IBU home was dedicated in April 2023, and the third will begin construction in August.
+In March 2022, Pikes Peak Habitat and our valued partners celebrated the completion of the 1st Interfaith Build for Unity (IBU) home.
+We've followed it with the 2nd IBU home in April 2023, the 3rd IBU home in February 2024, and the 4th IBU home in February 2025.

 IBU volunteer days are times of celebrating tolerance, cooperation, and love for our neighbor as volunteers come together to help make homeownership possible for a local family.